Nigerian Armed Forces: Nigerian military operations abroad

+In the Presidential election held on 6 August 1983, incumbent Shehu Shagari received 48% of the vote.

+His National Party of Nigeria won the parliamentary elections some weeks later.

 In December 1983, the new Major General Muhammadu Buhari regime announced that Nigeria could no longer afford an activist anti-colonial role in Africa.

 Anglophone ECOWAS members established ECOMOG, dominated by the Nigerian Army in 1990, to intervene in the civil war in Liberia.
 The Army has demonstrated its capability to mobilize, deploy, and sustain brigade-sized forces in support of peacekeeping operations in Liberia.
 Smaller army forces have been previously sent on UN and ECOWAS deployments in the former Yugoslavia, Guinea-Bissau, and Sierra Leone.
 This doctrine of African military intervention by Nigeria is sometimes called Pax Nigeriana.

-That policy statement did not deter Nigeria under Generals Ibrahim Babangida in 1990 and Sani Abacha in 1997, from sending ECOMOG peacekeeping forces under the auspices of ECOWAS into Liberia and later Sierra Leone, when the civil wars broke out in those countries.
-President Olusegun Obasanjo in August 2003, committed the Nigerian troops once again to Liberia, at the appeal of the United States, to provide an interim presence until the United Nations Mission in Liberia (UNMIL) arrived.
+That policy statement did not deter Nigeria under Generals Ibrahim Babangida in 1990 and Sani Abacha in 1997, from sending ECOMOG peacekeeping forces under the auspices of ECOWAS into Liberia and later Sierra Leone, when the First Liberian Civil War and the First Liberian Civil War broke out.

+When the Second Liberian Civil War ended in August 2003, President Olusegun Obasanjo committed the Nigerian troops once again to Liberia, at the appeal of the United States, to provide an interim presence until the United Nations Mission in Liberia (UNMIL) arrived.

 Charles Taylor was subsequently eased out of power and exiled to Nigeria.

-In October 2004, the Nigerian troops were deployed to Darfur, Sudan, to spearhead an African Union force, to stop the genocide in Darfur.
+In October 2004, the Nigerian troops were deployed to Darfur, Sudan, to spearhead an African Union force, to stop the Darfur genocide.

 Nigeria has contributed more than 20,000 troops/police to various UN missions since 1960.
 The Nigerian Police Force and troops have participated in: